VincentVrijburg/WindesheimCalendar/README.md

 # WindesheimCalendar
-Simple Azure Functions solution to sync the Windesheim (University of Applied Science) schedule with your own Calendar.
+Simple Azure Functions solution to sync the Windesheim (University of Applied Sciences) schedule with your own Calendar.

+**Note: this repository is no longer maintained since I no longer attend any program or course at Windesheim (University of Applied Sciences).**